ratwolfzero/hopalong_python/README.md

 ## Have fun

-## Notes regarding basic and advanced version
+## Note for Basic and Advanced Versions

-On my system with MacOs 14.x and Python 3.12.x the plot window and Python crashed while interacting with the plot window.
-Using the specific backend TkAgg  (or Qt5Agg) solved this issue.
-Shouldn't be necessary for other operating systems.
+On my macOS 14.x and Python 3.12.x system, both the plot window and Python crashed during interactions with the plot window.
+Using the specific TkAgg or Qt5Agg backend resolved this issue.
+This workaround should not be necessary for other operating systems.

 "# import matplotlib"
 "# matplotlib.use('TkAgg')"